 - Prevention Trials involve people who want to prevent cancer or cancer recurrence.
-The two types of prevention trials include action studies and agent studies.
-Action trials focus on actions such as following a specific diet or exercise plan, whereas agent trials focus on the effectiveness of taking certain medications or vitamins.
-Both trial types aim to test whether these measures reduce the risk of developing cancer. - Screening Trials examine individuals who do not have symptoms of cancer, and they identify the best methods to detect the disease at the earliest stages when it is easier to treat. - Diagnostic Trials are conducted to determine how best to accurately identify cancer using new tests or procedures. - Behavioral Trials assess ways to encourage behavioral changes in patients to improve their overall health. - Treatment Trials are designed to answer questions about new treatments, such as drugs, surgical procedures, vaccines, radiation therapies, or a combination of procedures.
-These trials are conducted with cancer patients. - Supportive Care Trials investigate methods for improving the quality of life of cancer patients who have experienced side effects from cancer and treatment.
+Trials can be action focused, such as a change in diet/exercise, or agent focused, such as the use of vitamins or other medications, to test whether it may reduce the risk of developing cancer. - Screening Trials examine individuals who do not have symptoms of cancer and identify the best methods to detect the disease.
+These trials test new ways to detect cancer at the earliest stage, when the disease is easier to treat. - Diagnostic Trials are conducted to determine how to identify cancer using new tests or procedures. - Behavioral Trials access methods to encourage behavioral changes in patients to improve overall health. - Treatment Trials are designed to answer questions about new treatments, such as drugs, surgical procedures, vaccines, radiation therapy, or a combination of procedures.
+These trials are conducted with cancer patients. - Supportive Care Trials investigate methods for improving the quality of life of cancer patients who have experienced side effects during cancer and its treatments.
 These trials test drugs and activities designed to maximize comfort and manage side effects of treatment or cancer.